LucasFrecia/es6-modules-express-mongo-docker-burgers-crud/README.md

 * CRUD: create, update and remove burgers with mongo
 * Drag and drop ordering
 * Burgers are imported when building with docker
+* Responsive (Foundation css was included, because it is so lightweight, and the only thing used is its grid sistem to achieve this)

 ### Run with Docker